JACoW-org/docs-IPAC/docs/PaperEditing/IPACs/IPAC26.md

 However, at the same time, there is a pressure to ensure that the editorial team delivers good value for money.
 We should aim at delivering paper that are free of major typographical problems but should not loose too much time in minor details that do not affect the readability of the paper for accelerator scientists.
 We do not aim at delivering an artistic masterpiece of well polished papers.
 Looking at the Light Peer Reviewed papers from IPAC'23, which have been index by major publication databases, minor typographical issues were accepted by the journal and did not affect the papers referencing.

 References are especially important as they contribute to the reader's underatanding of a paper.
-Papers that do not give DOOI for recent journal publications should be red-dot and returned to their authors.
+Papers that do not give DOI for recent journal publications should be red-dot and returned to their authors.

 My personnal opinion is that we should educate the authors: when there are too many errors in a paper, we should return it to the author rather than loosing time fixing the errors.